-The Housing Services Office operates the BHCS EveryOne Home Fund.
-This revolving fund was created to provide a flexible source of financial assistance to help BHCS consumers and their families move out of homelessness into stable housing of their choice and to prevent them from becoming homeless.
+The Housing Services Office operates the Alameda County Health Care Services Agency (HCSA) - BHCS Housing Assistance Fund.
+This revolving fund was created to provide a flexible source of financial assistance to help BHCS consumers and their families move out of homelessness into stable housing of their choice and to prevent them from losing their housing.
 The Fund is intended to help individual consumers obtain and maintain long-term, stable housing.
-In order to maintain the funding source, recipients are encouraged to give back to the EveryOne Home Fund in order to assist others who may be in need.
+In order to maintain the funding source, recipients are encouraged, but not required, to give back to the Fund in order to assist others who may be in need.

 Applicants for assistance must meet all of the following criteria:

-- An adult with a serious mental illness or child with a serious emotional disorder with an identified on-going BHCS-funded specialty mental health service provider.
-Only County or BHCS-contracted mental health service providers with the capacity and expectation of ongoing consumer follow-up for at least one year are eligible to assist applicants to access these funds Full service partnership programs and ACT-level service teams are not eligible to access this fund because their budgets include flexible funds that can be used for a similar purpose.
+- The household seeking assistance must include an adult with a serious mental illness or child with a serious emotional disorder with an identified on-going BHCS-funded specialty mental health service provider.
+Only County or BHCS-contracted mental health service providers with the capacity and expectation of ongoing consumer follow-up for at least one year are eligible to assist applicants to access these funds.

-- The individual or household that is currently homeless or at-risk of homelessness:
+- The household seeking assistance must be currently homeless or at-risk of homelessness:

-- The assistance is expected to help stabilize the individual or household in housing of their choice over the long-term.
+- The requested assistance is expected to help stabilize the household in housing of their choice over the long-term.

 - The applicant agrees that the service provider will provide the Housing Services Office with information about the applicant’s housing situation and stability through six and twelve month check-in calls after receiving assistance.

 - Unpaid, late or back rent to prevent eviction/loss of housing;